entn-at/gillesdegottex_fttscarf/README.md

 ## Purpose
-* Depending on usage or license issue, we might want to switch to another FFT implementation.
-Though we surely don't want to change our code for this.
+* Depending on usage or license issue, we might want to switch to another FFT implementation when coding softwares using signal processing.
+Though, we surely don't want to change our code for this.
 FFTScarf provides a wrapper, as light and simple as possible, so that we can switch from one FFT implementation to another using a simple compilation flag.
-* The benchmark/ directory provides also a comparison pipeline for FFT impl.
+* The benchmark/ directory provides also a comparison pipeline for FFT implementations.
-* Depending on the documentation of the FFT impl. its usage and the vectors representation used might not be obvious.
-So, FFTScarf can also me considered as a collection of FFT recipes.
+* Depending on the documentation of the FFT implementation, the used vectors representation and its usage might not be obvious.
+FFTScarf can also be considered as a collection of FFT recipes.
-* Multi dimensional FFTs are currently omitted since FFTScarf is mainly intended for audio processing.
+* Multi dimensional FFTs are currently omitted since audio processing is the main target.

 ## Legal
 Each FFT implementation has obviously its own license.
 If you intend to use